 First a word about figure scale.
 It is my preference to use 1:72/20mm for skirmish level and no larger.
 Larger figures can have a bit more personality that works well in a game where one figure represents one soldier.
 And those like Perry Miniatures’ 28mm are beautiful with various headgear.
-But what scared me off is my mediocre paint job on such exquisite castings.
+But what scared me off of Perry is what would be my mediocre paint job on such exquisite castings.
 I feared they would like Greek Statues “improved” by tasteless Romans using brooms as brushes!
 Then there was the cost of the vehicles: yikes!

 While one could use smaller figures 10-18mm for skirmish, using 6mm strikes me as a near-impossibility especially if you have fat fingers.
 However, I still might just try 6mm because that’s what I have so much terrain and vehicles for; maybe I will have a new view then.

 The look of weapon range works will small figures than when using larger figures.
 For platoon-per-stand or larger unit sizes, tiny scales 2-6mm can look more accurate than an HO scale tank that misses at 15″ (90′ at figure scale).
 Just a preference again.